jobcespedes/nodejs_app_demo/README.md

 ```

 ### Letsencrypt
+> There should be already configured a DNS record to the elastic public IP.
+>
-> It can handle creation, renewal, certificate placement and haproxy reload in both balancers
+It handles creation, renewal, certificate placement and haproxy reload in both balancers.
 Just set ```le_domain``` and run letsencrypt playbook.
 For example:
 ``` bash
 ansible-playbook -i environments/test/inventory/ letsencrypt.yml -e le_domain="demo-app.yamipa.com"
 ```